Kyleh2420/ESE224-MidtermProject/README.md

    * Vincent
      * Trying to test and debug the game before submission
      * Made a new section in To Do list called bugs
+   * Derrick
+     * Fixed bug for choosing a number not in the selection for buying a weaepon from the shop

 # ESE224-MidtermProject